2adapt/template-general/README.md

 ```

-## 4 - enter the nix dev shell and install dependencies from npm:
+## 4 - enter the nix dev shell and install dependencies from npm (with pnpm):

 ```bash
 # 3a - classic nix cli...